-The largest positive income jumps are obtained when sons of non-white collar fathers obtain white-collar occupations.
+The largest positive income jumps are obtained when sons of non-white-collar fathers enter whitecollar occupations.
 This explains the large positive income shock in the first period, where the white-collar group was still relatively small and with very high mean incomes.
-There was a substantial decrease in farmer relative incomes between 1865 and 1900, giving negative income jumps for more than three fourths of sons of farmers.
+There was a substantial decrease in farmers' relative incomes between 1865 and 1900, resulting in negative income jumps for more than three-quarters of sons of farmers.

 Table 3 also shows the average income change between father and son given father's occupation.
 The income change is a combination of the change in income for those not changing occupation and the income jumps of those who change occupations.
-In the first time period, the highest "father" incomes are held by farmers and white-collar workers, giving negative mean income changes for these groups; similarly, the improvement in average wages for manual skilled workers gives positive income for sons of S fathers.
+In the first time period, the highest "father" incomes are held by farmers and white-collar workers, resulting in negative mean income changes for these groups;

+25Equation (5) can be expressed in terms of mean income in father's generation as $\frac{1}{\bar{y}^F} \left(\frac{1}{g}y_q^S - y_q^F\right)$ or, correspondingly, in terms of mean income in son's generation as $\frac{1}{\bar{y}^S} \left(y_q^S - gy_q^F\right)$, where the growth rate $g = \frac{\bar{y}^S}{\bar{y}^F}$.
+26As Equation (5) scales fathers' and sons' incomes by the population mean, the mean value of Δ across the population similarly, the improvement in average wages for manual skilled workers gives positive income for sons of S fathers.
 While there is high mobility out of farming in all periods, farmer incomes are lowest, relatively speaking, in 1910 and 1960, giving high positive income changes for sons of farmers in these periods.
 From 1910 onward, sons of skilled workers on average do not experience large income changes from their fathers.
 There is substantial mobility both into higher- and lower-paid occupations, and on average these sons' income changes cancel out.
 Sons of unskilled fathers on average always experience substantial income growth.